redsach/redsach.github.io/_pages/research.md

 ![]() <img src="/images/IMG_P3.JPG"  width="900">

-Modelling Surface-Plasma Interactions at Europa
+Surface Charging of Jupiter's Moon Europa
 ------
 * Europa has been identified as a potential host for life, yet much about the moon remains unknown
 * We built surface-plasma interaction models to assess electric potentials and currents at the surface